 In particular, contact with the secretions of other dogs was a risk factor, so dogs that were not neutered were at higher risk of contracting such infections.

-If your dog has long hair, regular grooming will help prevent eye irritation caused by hair, and prevent foreign bodies that get stuck in their coat ending up in their eyes.
+Keep the fur around their eyes trimmed if your dog has long hair .
+Regular grooming will help prevent eye irritation caused by hair, and prevent foreign bodies that get stuck in their coat from ending up in their eyes.

 When a dog is suffering from conjunctivitis, his eyes will likely look rather nasty.
 And he will likely not be a very happy camper.

-- Ledbetter, EC, et al, Virologic survey of dogs with naturally acquired idiopathic conjunctivitis Journal of the American Veterinary Medical Association, 2009
+- Ledbetter, E.C., et al. 2009.
+Virologic survey of dogs with naturally acquired idiopathic conjunctivitis.
+Journal of the American Veterinary Medical Association.

-- Plaut, M., et al Health Hazards To Humans Associated With Domestic Pets Annual Reviews: Public Health 1996
+- Plaut, M., et al. 1996.
+Health Hazards To Humans Associated With Domestic Pets.
+Annual Reviews: Public Health.

 - Ribeiro, R.R., et al. 2018.
 Canine Leishmaniasis: An overview of the current status and strategies for control.
 BioMed Research International.